 • More on Turtle Graphics

 Criminal Law: This course is designed to introduce students to the fascinating world of law.
 Topics covered are: the history of law, criminal law, court procedures, the Supreme Court and related cases, and various civil cases that have had an impact of the United States legal system.
 The student will also study the various amendments to the Constitution and the effects they have on present day law.

-Psychology/Sociology: This class is an elective course for seniors and will introduce them to the dual disciplines of psychology (first semester) and sociology (second semester).
-The Psychology semester acts as an introduction to the scientific & systematic study of human behavior and mental processes.
-Students assess various approaches to psychology including biological, behavioral, cognitive and socio-cultural perspectives.
+Intro to Psychology/Sociology: This class will be an elective course for seniors and will introduce them to the dual disciplines of psychology (first semester) and sociology (second semester).
+The Psychology semester will act as an introduction to the scientific & systematic study of human behavior and mental processes.
+Students will assess various approaches to psychology including biological, behavioral, cognitive and socio-cultural perspectives.
 Topics covered include psychological learning as well as unpacking the mechanisms of memory, motivation, emotion, and personality.
-Sociology (second half) focuses on the systematic understanding of social interaction, social organization, societal changes, social inequality, and the impact of all these on human behavior.
+Sociology (second half) will focus on the systematic understanding of social interaction, social organization, societal changes, social inequality, and the impact of all these on human behavior.

 Physics: This course explores the various forms of energy.
 Topics include: motion, forces, mechanical energy, waves, sound and light, electric and magnetic fields, electric current, and basic concepts of “modern” physics.
 There is a strong emphasis on mathematical applications and problem-solving.
 Laboratory experiences reinforce the topics and skills presented.
 Students are required to complete a minimum of 1200 minutes of laboratory time.
 Students take the New York State Physics Regents Exam in June.
-Prerequisite: Successful completion of Chemistry.

 - Prerequisite: Successful completion of Chemistry, approval by science teacher